 SkillsSkills are subsets of Attributes that govern how your character interacts with the world of Rhunec.
 See the color coding?
 Yup!
 Each skill is influenced by not only the level of training, but also by the attribute.
 For more information, please see the Character Skills page.
 Each skill has a -5 modifier if Untrained.
 When Trained, the -5 penalty is removed.
 When Focused, a +5 bonus to that skill is added.
 These modifiers are assessed when a skill check with a d20 is made.

 Quick Use ItemsQuick Use Items is a list of things that you have close on hand to use as a Bonus Action in combat.
 If a thing is not on this list, then it is stowed away in your pack and will require an Action to fetch it.
 This is the place to list grenades, traps, extra daggers, runes, potions, or poisons.
-The amount of items you can list in here is up common sense and the DM.
+The amount of items you can list in here is up five.
+Weapons and armor do not count to this.
 I don't think you'll be able to carry 43 daggers, 15 poison grenades, and 10 snare traps.
 Do not take that as a challenge!

 HealthThis little table is where you keep track of all things vital!
 A good place to keep track of damage and whatnot.
 Also, this is where you add those very nice health rolls to the total health.
 Notice the nice little box labled Health Roll?
 This is where your die roll for health based on Constitution is calculated.
 Don't delete the code!
 Thank you Austin for coming up with this.